 By bus

-The Kaunas bus station is one of the most modern in the region – not only it looks great in pictures, but is open 24/7 and offers plenty of activities for those waiting for intercity (check the Lithuanian connections and purchase tickets online here) and international buses.
+Kaunas Bus Station is one of the most modern in the region – not only it looks great in pictures, but is open 24/7 and offers plenty of activities for those waiting for intercity and international buses.
 Jazz concerts and movie screenings pop up from time to time – consider yourself lucky if you catch one!
-The bus station is not far from the city centre – it takes less than 15 minutes on foot to reach Soboras, one of the landmarks of Kaunas.
+Intercity and international coach services are provided by Kautra, Eurolines, Ecolines, Flixbus, Toks and Lux Express.
+Check the timetables and buy tickets online.
+The bus station is not far from the city centre – it takes less than 15 minutes on foot to reach St. Michael, the Archangel (Garrison) Church (also known as Soboras), one of the landmarks of Kaunas. www.autobusubilietai.lt

 So kaunastic, right?
 Picture by UAB Kautra